Danny Williams (boxer): Williams vs. Sprott III

 To begin 2004, Williams re-signed with Frank Warren then lost his British and Commonwealth in a third meeting with Michael Sprott via a disputed close points decision.

 Rise up the ranks

 Williams vs. Tyson

 After two comeback knockout wins, Williams boxed former world champion Mike Tyson at Freedom Hall, Louisville, Kentucky in July 2004.
 After staggering Williams numerous times in the first round, Tyson was unable to seriously hurt Williams in subsequent rounds and could not cope with Williams' sustained aggression and accurate combination punching.
 Williams knocked Tyson down with a series of punches in the fourth round for a knockout win.

 WBC and The Ring heavyweight title challenge

 Williams vs. Klitschko

-In December he finally challenged for a world heavyweight title, but Vitali Klitschko proved too much, as Williams was stopped in the 8th round.
+In December he finally challenged for a world heavyweight title, but Vitali Klitschko proved too much, as Williams was stopped in the 8th round after going down four times.

 Second reign as Commonwealth champion

 Williams vs. Harrison

 In December, Williams regained his old Commonwealth belt by beating undefeated Olympic gold medallist Audley Harrison by split decision.